-14 SOE Indicator 43.
+SOE Indicator 43.
 Offshore Fishery Catch

 2016 and 2017 saw notable increases in tuna catch (Figure I43a), most coming from Purse Seiners (I43b), catching Skipjack and Yellowfin (Figure I43c).
 The reason for the jump is not clear; the number of licensed Purse Seiners in Palau has been stable (Indicator 44).
-More Purse Seine effort was concentrated in the Western part of the Western and Central Pacific in 2017 (Wil-
+More Purse Seine effort was concentrated in the Western part of the Western and Central Pacific in 2017 (Williams and Reid 2018), and distribution of stock may have been influenced by climatic conditions.
+However, both Skipjack and Yellowfin Tuna stocks have relatively pessimistic recent stock assessments.
+Catch of Bigeye has decreased in Palau (Figure I43d), and the formerly overfished stock appears to be improving in the Western and Central Pacific.

-State Trend Condition Change Fish Average 2010-20141 Average 2013-2017 2 Comparing time periods, and 2013-2017 2019 SOE 2017 SOE Bigeye Tuna 1,700 mt/yr (longline) 1,300 mt/yr (longline) Decreased Fair 3 Increasing / Poor Yellowfin Tuna 730 mt/yr (longline) 750 mt/yr (longline) Stable Fair4 No Trend / Fair Skipjack 840 mt/yr (purse seine) 1,200 mt/yr (purse seine) Increased Fair 5 No Trend / Good
+State Trend Condition Change Fish Average 2010-20141 Average 2013-2017 Comparing time periods, and 2013-2017 2019 SOE 2017 SOE Bigeye Tuna 1,700 mt/yr (longline) 1,300 mt/yr (longline) Decreased Fair Increasing / Poor Yellowfin Tuna 730 mt/yr (longline) 750 mt/yr (longline) Stable Fair No Trend / Fair Skipjack 840 mt/yr (purse seine) 1,200 mt/yr (purse seine) Increased Fair No Trend / Good

-1 Bureau of Oceanic Fishery (2015) in 2017 SOE.
+Bureau of Oceanic Fishery (2015) in 2017 SOE.

-2 Calculated from Oiterang and Sisior (2018); See Table 1.
+Calculated from Oiterang and Sisior (2018); See Table 1.

-3 Basis for Condition: The most recent stock assessment of Bigeye Tuna (McKechnie et al. 2017) provides a more optimistic assessment of Bigeye stock.
+- Basis for Condition: The most recent stock assessment of Bigeye Tuna (McKechnie et al. 2017) provides a more optimistic assessment of Bigeye stock.
 Spawning potential of biomass is above 20% in most models, and 2012 saw a large recruitment event.
-Despite a substantial decline in Bigeve Abundance in the Western and Central Pacific, they conclude that fishing is likely below that for Maximum Sustainable Yield (MSY).
+Despite a substantial decline in Bigeye Abundance in the Western and Central Pacific, they conclude that fishing is likely below that for Maximum Sustainable Yield (MSY).
 Given the decline in catch in Palau of 24% and the improved stock assessment, the Condition is upgraded to "Fair."
-Both the Trend and the Condition have improved from the 2017 SOE.

-4 Basis for Condition: The most recent stock assessment of Yellowfin Tuna (Tremblay-Boyer et al. 2017) provides more pessimistic stock status estimates for the Western and Central Pacific.
-Most estimates suggest that fishing pressure is below that for MSY, but there has been
+Both the Trend and the Condition have improved from the 2017 SOE. - Basis for Condition: The most recent stock assessment of Yellowfin Tuna (Tremblay-Boyer et al. 2017) provides more pessimistic stock status estimates for the Western and Central Pacific.
+Most estimates suggest that fishing pressure is below that for MSY, but there has been a continuous reduction in biomass.
+However, Yellowfin Tuna saw a large recruitment event in 2012.
+Because the catch has been stable in Palau, and because the Pacific catch is still above that for MSY, the Condition is maintained as "Fair."
+A stable Trend is now visible.

 Table 1.
-Tuna Catch.
-2013-2017.1 All in Metric Tonnes (mt).
+Tuna Catch, 2013-2017.
+All in Metric Tonnes (mt).